 We keep moving forward, opening new doors, and doing new things, because we’re curious and curiosity keeps leading us down new paths. ~ Walt Disney

 Curiosity in marketing is no different than it is in life.
 Curiosity keeps us fresh, inventive and open to new and unique ideas.
-Never stop learning, adapting and re-energizing your strategy.
-Whether your social media marketing efforts are flourishing or failing, curiosity is a quality we all need to maintain.

 2. Get Creative

 Ever wonder why your social media efforts aren’t producing the results you were hoping for?
 It could be due to a lack of creativity.
-Just as our offline or traditional marketing can become stale over time, so can our online marketing.

 Spice things up!
 Take a good hard look at the posts, tweets and content you are producing.
 What is the tone behind it?
-Is it really presenting you or your company in the best light?
-Ask yourself what the benefit is to your follower, reader or fan.
-If there isn’t one, it’s time to make a change.
+Is it presenting you or your company in the best light?

 3. Stay Connected

-Connecting in a real and authentic way is key to social media success whether you are a small business or large brand.
-This makes it imperative for you to spend time conversing with your fans, followers and friends each and every day.
-Responding, commenting and engaging others will show them that there is a real person behind that social media channel, not a systematic robot.
+Connecting in a real and authentic way is key to social media success no matter the size of your company.
+This makes it imperative for you to spend time conversing with your fans, followers and friends every day.

-Doing this will create trust and trust is the foundation of a beneficial and sincere relationship.
 There is no better way to reach those you are wishing to stay in front of than getting (and staying) socially connected.

 4. Remain Consistent